 - If you can hear thunder, it’s possible for you to be struck.

 - If you’re not using radar to track the storm, one method I use to estimate distance is to time the interval between the flash and thunder.
 When you see a strike, count the seconds until you hear thunder, then divide the number of seconds by five to determine your distance from the strike in miles.
 For example, if you hear thunder ten seconds after a strike, you’re two miles away; if five seconds, you're one mile away.

 - Sometimes lightning can be seen in the distance unaccompanied by thunder.
-This phenomena is often called “heat lighting,” though it has nothing to do with temperature.
-Rather, it's lightning that comes from a strong-but-distant storm, even a system 100 miles away.
+This phenomenon is often called “heat lightning,” though it has nothing to do with temperature.
+Instead, it's lightning that comes from a strong-but-distant storm, even a system 100 miles away.
 The term “heat lightning” originated because it’s often seen on hot summer nights when thunderstorms develop.

 - While observing or photographing a storm, remain in an enclosed area such as a car or house.

 - Always consider objects around you that are potential targets for lightning.
 Even if the storm is miles away, don’t observe lightning when you’re less than 50 feet from a pole, tree, or fence.